AlexandriaDAO/core/scripts/whitepaper.md

     - But the token stuff will be fair, blackholed, and rightfully forkable (decentralized).
   - SNS launch or fork are possibilies, but it's unclear what aditional canisters will be handed to the DAO, blackholed, or otherwise stay under centralized management.
     - The road to decentralization is paved with hypocracy.
 At least I'm being honest about it.

+- Team earnings.
+  - Earning of default librarian providers go to a wallet to pay the team, but it's totally optional and people can change their libmodule providers to whoever.

+##### Governance (OG version)

+UncensensoredGreats is currently a centrally developed and deployed project.
+It depends on an architecture of tentatively ‘blackholed’ canisters, so the renounching storage and token related smart contract over time.
+It is fully open-source, so the current state of decentralizion can be tracked on [Github](https://github.com/UncensoredGreats/).

+The frontend will be continuously developed, and so use of backend functions from blackholed canisters will remain mutable indefinitely.
+Nonetheless, anyone can fork the project with an alternative frontend that’s bound by the same code and data of Alexandria’ universal backend canisters.

+Since this model prioritizes immutability for the sake of permanence, governance is limited to matters involving NFT ownership.
+The governance mechanism allow proposals that can delete NFTs (if corrupted/inaccurate), or transfer the ownership (to any true author that claim it) with a simple majority and quorum of staked ALEX holders.

 - Decentralization (we might not need this.
 Just enough to explain copyright stuff.)